alisahanyalcin/CustomHierarchyActivityButtons/README.md

 2. Import the package into your project.
 3. Done!

-## Before Use

-1. You have to create a new tag and name it as "Folder," otherwise, you will get an error.

 ## Usage

 1. Select a game object in the hierarchy window.